calchulus/saint-fame-dao-subgraph/README.md

-# Uniswap-subgraph
+# SAINTFAMEdao-subgraph

 [Uniswap](https://uniswap.io/) is a decentralized protocol for automated token exchange on Ethereum.

-This Subgraph dynamically tracks any exchange created by the uniswap factory.
-Any exchange, any user of the protocol, and any transaction of the protocol can be queried.
+This Subgraph dynamically tracks the SAINTFAMEdao Subgraph.
+Any transaction of the protocol can be queried.

 ## Running Locally